planetarium/www.nine-chronicles.dev/en/event/2024modathon.md

 If working as a team, any distribution of rewards is an internal matter to be settled between team members.

 - Projects created before September 2024 are not eligible unless they include significant new features added after this date.
-- Teams may work on one project together, but only the individual who submits the project will receive the rewards
+- Teams may work on one project together, but only the individual who submits the project will receive the rewards.
 - All submissions must be open-source and use an appropriate license, such as GPL or AGPL.
 - Registrations can be submitted at any time until the end of the competition, but we encourage early registration before October 1 to help ensure a smooth event process.